voila-dashboards/voila/docs/source/customize.rst

 Partially pre-render notebook
 ------------------------------

 To benefit the acceleration of preheating kernel mode, the notebooks need to be pre-rendered before users actually connect to Voilà.
-But in many real-world cases, the notebook requires some user-specific data to render correctly the widgets, which makes pre-rendering become impossible.
+But in many real-world cases, the notebook requires some user-specific data to render correctly the widgets, which makes pre-rendering impossible.
 To overcome this limit, Voilà offers a feature to treat the most used method for providing user data: the URL `query string`.

 In normal mode, Voilà users can get the `query string` at run time through the ``QUERY_STRING`` environment variable: